Sadiqmd1/Fibonacci-Sequence/README.md

    Application offer's ATF (Automated Test Framework).
 It has four Tests written two positive and two negative.
    **(Open the test and click on Run Test.
 System will open a Test client runner run based on the Test steps written and goto Test results to view the results also screenshots will be attached.)**

-   a) Fibonacci page - Positive
+- Fibonacci page - Positive

-   b) Fibonacci page - Negative
+- Fibonacci page - Negative

-   c) Fibonaaci API - Positive
+- Fibonaaci API - Positive

-   d) Fibonaaci API - Negative
+- Fibonaaci API - Negative

  #### How to run the ATF Test's
 1. Navigate to Automated Test Framework > Tests and search for Fibonacci in the Name field
 ![image](https://user-images.githubusercontent.com/87241330/125198760-dc9e8680-e280-11eb-8706-19b6a8afbc4d.png)

-2. Open the Test and click on Run Test. *Make sure Enable Test / Test suite execution property is enabled
+2. Open the Test and click on Run Test. **Make sure Enable Test / Test suite execution property is enabled**
 ![image](https://user-images.githubusercontent.com/87241330/125199069-2f2c7280-e282-11eb-83c4-bb299ed7cf35.png)

 3. Test runs based on the Test steps and give you the results as shown below.